 Data Mining - Cluster Analysis

-Cluster is a group of objects that belong to the same class.
-In other words the similar object are grouped in one cluster and dissimilar are grouped in other cluster.
+Cluster is a group of objects that belongs to the same class.
+In other words, similar objects are grouped in one cluster and dissimilar objects are grouped in another cluster.

 What is Clustering?

-Clustering is the process of making group of abstract objects into classes of similar objects.
+Clustering is the process of making a group of abstract objects into classes of similar objects.

 Points to Remember

-A cluster of data objects can be treated as a one group.
+A cluster of data objects can be treated as one group.

-While doing the cluster analysis, we first partition the set of data into groups based on data similarity and then assign the label to the groups.
+While doing cluster analysis, we first partition the set of data into groups based on data similarity and then assign the labels to the groups.

-The main advantage of Clustering over classification is that, It is adaptable to changes and help single out useful features that distinguished different groups.
+The main advantage of clustering over classification is that, it is adaptable to changes and helps single out useful features that distinguish different groups.

 Applications of Cluster Analysis

-Clustering can also help marketers discover distinct groups in their customer basis.
-And they can characterize their customer groups based on purchasing patterns.
+Clustering can also help marketers discover distinct groups in their customer base.
+And they can characterize their customer groups based on the purchasing patterns.

-In field of biology it can be used to derive plant and animal taxonomies, categorize genes with similar functionality and gain insight into structures inherent in populations.
+In the field of biology, it can be used to derive plant and animal taxonomies, categorize genes with similar functionalities and gain insight into structures inherent to populations.